oluwafemi244/facility-maintenance-energy-decision-support/README.md

 **Status:** Active development
-**Current stage:** Framework definition and preliminary data evaluation **Initial workstream:** Maintenance prioritization and resource allocation **Current release:** Pre-release development
+**Current stage:** Framework definition and preliminary data evaluation **Initial workstream:** Maintenance prioritization and resource allocation **Current release:** Pre release development

 ## Important Limitations

-This repository contains research and proof-of-concept work.
+This repository contains research and proof of concept work.

-The framework is not currently a validated operational maintenance system, electrical-design tool, safety system, or regulatory-compliance tool.
+The framework is not currently a validated operational maintenance system, electrical design tool, safety system, or regulatory compliance tool.

 It does not replace: